-- Are appropriately licensed and have appropriate credentials in the field of mental health. - Are available to the student within twenty-four hours after initial contact with the Office of the Dean of Student Affairs and his/her designee. - Provide services that are available daily through 10:00 pm, seven days a week. - Are geographically accessible at convenient locations. - Will provide a written evaluation and diagnosis of the student in a timely manner following referral. - Will provide information regarding follow-up treatment if necessary. - Have the ability and available personnel to provide immediate crisis intervention, if the severity of the incident or client's condition so warrants.
+- a) Are appropriately licensed and have appropriate credentials in the field of mental health. - b) Are available to the student within twenty-four hours after initial contact with the Office of the Vice President of Student Affairs and his/her designee.

+- c) Provide services that are available daily through 10:00 pm, seven days a week. - d) Are geographically accessible at convenient locations. - Will provide a written evaluation and diagnosis of the student in a timely manner following referral. - f) Will provide information regarding follow-up treatment if necessary. - g) Have the ability and available personnel to provide immediate crisis intervention, if the severity of the incident or client's condition so warrants.